Rebecca Rawson was a living morality tale for all Puritan New Englanders. But for vanity, she might have lived a wonderful life.

-As the day wore on, and Thomas did not reappear, Rebecca had the locks forced and discovered the trunks were emptied of any valuables.
+As the day wore on, and Thomas did not reappear, Rebecca had the locks forced and discovered the trunks emptied of any valuables.

 Thomas Hale, she soon discovered, was Thomas Rumsey, a local con man who had preyed on naïve New Englanders before.
 Not only that, he already had a wife and two children.

 Much to her dismay, Rebecca soon discovered she was pregnant with Thomas’s child.
 Embarrassed and penniless, Rebecca decided she would not return to New England.
 Instead, she found a home in London and for 13 years supported herself and her son as an artist and handywoman.